Ayurveda Retreats in Kerala: Experience Wellness Getaway

 Why Kerala is the Global Capital of Ayurveda

 While you can find wellness centers globally, true practitioners and enthusiasts consistently flock to India’s southern coast.
-The reasons are deeply rooted in the region’s geography, history, and climate.
+The region’s geography, history, and climate deeply shape the reasons.

 The Perfect Climate for Healing